Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab7/README.md

 29. Double click on FDA Tool, change Fs from 100 to 50, click on design filter and close FDA Tool.

-30. Run the design to to observe the FIR Compiler output signal sample rate is updated to 50MHz as shown below:
+30. Run the design, now you observe the FIR Compiler output sample rate is updated to 50MHz as shown below:

 ![](Images/step1_14.png)

+## Step 2: Configure FIR Compiler as an interpolator

 ## Summary